 After determining your budget, it’s time to find out which motherboard you currently have on your computer.
 This is a crucial step of the process because different CPU generations fit into different sockets, meaning different motherboards.
 If you skip this step, you might get a CPU that doesn’t fit.

 Alternatively, you can right-click Start Menu, select System, and check the processor model under CPU.
-You can then use this model number to find the socket, but that also opens up more compatibility issues, particularly if you have an Intel system.
+You can then use this model number to find the socket, but that also opens up additional compatibility issues, particularly if you have an Intel system.

 Instead, we suggest utilizing CPUz.